With our lives being managed by technology, our dependence on phones and computers has become fearful.

 The malware demands $300 in the form of Bitcoin currency once it locks the systems.
 It later doubles the extortion fee and brings it up to $600.
 It also threatens to delete all your data within days if the ransom is not paid.

 The WannaCry Ransomware attack was a global cyber epidemic that struck in May 2017.
 The attack spread through computers using Microsoft Windows as their operating system.

 Using EternalBlue, a Windows exploit created by the U.S National Security Agency, the WannaCry ransomware exploited the vulnerabilities in the operating systems of the Old Microsoft Windows, spreading across thousands of computers across one hundred and fifty countries.

 Even though Microsoft successfully released a security patch to protect the operating systems against the EternalBlue exploit, companies and individuals who did not regularly install updates on their systems were exposed to the attack.

-The WannaCry ransomware attack forced governments, hospitals, and large corporations to spend days fighting the malware in desperation to retrieve files.
-The ransomware struck many high-profile systems, including the Russian ministry, banks, German universities, Britain’s National Health Service, and the Indian State police.
+The WannaCry ransomware attack forced governments, hospitals, and large corporations to spend days desperately fighting the malware to retrieve files.
+The ransomware struck many high-profile systems, including the Russian ministry, banks, German universities, Britain’s National Health Service, and the Indian State Police.

 The healthcare sector suffered the worst, with the NHS being forced to come to a complete standstill and schedule emergency appointments for patients at other facilities.
 Emergency patients were relocated, and the NHS canceled thousands of appointments.